suffolklibraries/lgc/content/collections/events/helen-gilbart-book-of-hours-i-and-ii.md

     content:
       -
         type: text
-        text: 'This is a drop in even so no booking is required.'
+        text: 'This is a drop in event so no booking is required.'
 cta: |-
   This event is run by The Art Station, for more information please get in touch via: